tum-ei-eda/etiss/examples/bare_etiss_processor/README.md

 is enabled.

 #### Use gdbserver

+Short version:

+	./run_helper.sh ELFFILE tgdb

+Requires KDE "Konsole", but add option "noattach" to attach to the gdbserver manually (see below).

+Long version:

 Run the ETISS (main) using aformentioned script, then invoke corresponding gdb in a new terminal.
 E.g. or1k-elf-gdb for or1k core. **Do not use system default gdb directly for target core.** The target SW executable should be